erirosv/Master-Thesis-Open/README.md

 amount of rows.
 All the data is open sourced.

 ## Data
+The table does not show all the colums.

 | Name | Instances | Features | Classes |
 | :--------: | :--------: | :--------: | :--------: |